vitessio/website/content/en/docs/20.0/reference/compatibility/mysql-compatibility.md

 You can take a look at the `dbddl_plugin.go` in the engine package for an example of how it's done.
 Finally, you need to add a command line flag to vtgate to have it use the new plugin: `--dbddl_plugin=myPluginName`

+### User Defined Functions
+VTGates can now track user-defined functions (UDFs) and use them during planning.
+To enable this feature, set the `--enable-udfs` flag on VTGate.
+More details on how to add UDFs can be found in [MySQL Docs](https://dev.mysql.com/doc/extending-mysql/8.0/en/adding-loadable-function.html).

 ## Cross-shard Transactions

 Vitess supports multiple [transaction modes](../../../user-guides/configuration-advanced/shard-isolation-atomicity): `SINGLE`, `MULTI` and `TWOPC` .